Working together to reduce uninsured driving

 Making our roads safer

-To support police forces during Op Drive Insured week and throughout the year, MIB provides:
+To support police forces during Operation Drive Insured week and throughout the year, MIB provides:

 - Law enforcement liaison officers to join roadside operations, from multi-agency operations to mobile patrols.
 This ensures a direct link to Navigate - the home of live motor insurance policy data - and the MIB Police Helpline.